 Having a handlebar position that is not too aggressive and using multiple positions can both help to avoid these nerve problems from arising or from becoming severe.

-The shape and size of different handlebars are covered on the page about Hand Comfort: Handlebars, Aerobars & Gloves.
+The shape and size of different handlebars are covered on the Hand Comfort: Handlebars, Aerobars & Gloves page.
 Handlebar reach is the distance from the saddle to the handlebar.
 This should be set so that the rider’s hands naturally rest on the brake lever hoods when using a drop handlebar.

 If you find that when riding you tend to grab the bend of the bar just behind the brake hoods then maybe you’d be better off with a shorter stem to bring the bars closer.
 If you tend to rest your hands on the raised, top part of the brake hoods instead of in the dip/valley-shaped section of the hoods then you might consider trying a longer stem.
 It’s not advisable to move the saddle fore and aft (i.e., change the setback) to alter bar reach because setback should be set based on other considerations (see the Saddle Height & Setback section above).
 If you bought your bike from a local bike shop then they should allow you to test a stem size on a new bike and change it if needed for no extra cost.

-Because it’s easy to adjust the saddle height over quite a large range with modern compact geometry frames, it’s more sensible to choose a frame size based on the desired height and reach of the handlebars.
+Because it’s easy to adjust the saddle height over quite a large range with modern compact geometry frames (see the Bike Frames page), it’s more sensible to choose a frame size based on the desired height and reach of the handlebars.
 Bike frames with “endurance” geometry tend to have higher head tubes and shorter top tubes to make them more comfortable for long-distance cycling; in addition, larger frames also have taller head tubes so if you are between two frame sizes and want a reasonably high handlebar then this will be easier to do on the larger frame (with a slightly shorter stem to compensate for the increased reach).

 GCN explain some of the factors that determine handlebar reach in this video, which also includes information about saddle position: